 It all started when…

-At the age of 16 when Katrina met a professor at her local community college in San Luis Obispo.
-She was taking night classes to learn about black and white photography and fill the void that high school seemed to leave empty.
+At the age of 16, Katrina met a professor at her local community college in San Luis Obispo.
+She was taking night classes to learn about black and white photography.
 In this class, with this professor, she was able to unearth a passion and clarity for the arts.
-She found language and community amongst in the darkroom, the textbooks, the critique, and the final display of work.
-Upon graduating high school, Katrina left her small town for San Diego to study film photography at Point Loma Nazarene University.
-There she was able to study abroad in India, UK, and throughout Europe and was given the gift of seeing commerce and art not just collide but support each other.
+She found language and community in the darkroom, the textbooks, the critique, and the final display of work.
+Katrina left her small town to study film photography at Point Loma Nazarene University.
+There she was able to study abroad in India, UK, and throughout Europe, and was given the gift of seeing commerce and art not just collide but support each other.

 Upon gaining her Master’s degree from Claremont Graduate University in Arts Management, Katrina Frye has had the privilege of fostering new conversations around art and business through her company Mischief Managed.
 She believes that by unveiling the truths behind managing your business as an artist and creative, our society will be changed for the better.

 Katrina has been able to bring her 10+ years in the music, arts, non-profit, and freelance fields to the next generation of artists and creatives.
-By day you can find her leading workshops around Los Angeles or consulting for creative businesses and by night a college professor in music entrepreneurship and music marketing.
 Honored to lend her voice at the United States of Women, Netflix, ArtCenter, Colburn School of Music, and more, she is thrilled to champion the message of hope to emerging artists and creatives who have the power to transform our nation.
+She has taught as a college professor for CBU and UCLA Extension on subjects of Music Entrepreneurship and Marketing.

 Naturally, Katrina Frye focused her work on creative and tech companies to provide structure for systems change within the workforce.
 Through Culture Shift Collective she and her team work to unpack and make space for hard conversations.
 With the cultural climate tense and demanding transformation, this work must start in our workplace, especially when employing creators.